PlanScore/Redistrict2020/states/illinois.md

 {% endfor %}

 {% if state.plans is Null %}
-- print("None Available at this Time")
+- "None Available at this Time"
 {% endif %}